bharadwaj-bhat/Travel_Guru/README.md

-# Shine.com Clone
+# TravelGuru Website Clone

-In this project we made fully-functional clone of Shine website that provides travellers across India to book rooms in hotels at specified location.
+In this project we made fully-functional clone of TravelGuru website that provides travellers across India to book rooms in hotels at specified location.

 ### Technologies & Libraries used